Bass: The Audiophile's Not-So-Guilty Pleasure

 U6t opts for a slightly warmer take on the bass shelf from the U12t; creeping into the midrange a little more and offering more decay and bloom to the transitional upper-bass/low-midrange area.

-Speaking of midrange, I would go as far as saying U6t’s midrange is currently one of my favorite IEM midrange tunings on the market.
+Speaking of midrange, I would go as far as saying U6t’s midrange is currently my favorite IEM midrange tuning on the market.
 It is among the 2% of IEMs that sheds the all-too-common 1-2kHz emphasis and actually sounds close to a well-tuned headphone in tone.
+Interestingly, the portrayal of “size realism” I usually associate with properly-elevated bass (though I attribute it to midrange here) is actually better on U6t than any other IEMs on this list.

 U6t also has a nice attack snappiness despite being a decisively warm tuning, but this unfortunately comes at a cost: a grainy and at times off-putting treble response defined chiefly by resonances around 10kHz and 14kHz.
 It’s honestly such a shame, because it’s so close to being ideal for me.